jasonmauss/jasonmaussblog/_posts/2023-11-22-a-texas-bbq-thanksgiving-for-2023.md

 ### Jesse, it's time to cook.

 Brisket went on first since it needs a long time to cook, plus I can easily hot hold it for a long time in the oven.
 While the brisket was going I made the hog sauce and the mustard BBQ sauce.
 Once the smoker was available the pork butt for the pulled pork went in.
 I set the smoker to 300 degrees, and put it in to cook around 11 pm, setting an alarm to get up and check on it around 4 am.
 Then I prepared the ribs to be tossed on early in the morning around 5 am.
 The sausages would go on last around 9am because they really only need a couple hours or so to cook.

+### The Cinnamon Roll Banana Pudding

+I got this idea from a BBQ restaurant in Fort Worth that I had the banana pudding at.
+I don't think they actually used cinnamon roll dough (probably just something like short cake) but at first I thought it was cinnamon roll dough which is what sparked the idea.
+You could definitely use short cake or maybe bundt cake if you're not a big cinnamon roll fan like I am.
+This turned out pretty delicious though.
+All I had to do for this was buy a tube of the Pillsbury "Grands" cinnamon rolls (if you're feeling ambitious make your own cinnamon rolls).
+After they came out of the oven I put them on a cooling rack then eventually into a Ziplock bag to stay fresh.
+I cut off the top of the roll to make them flat on top.
+Then I added the banana pudding to cover the top, sliced some fresh banana coins on to the pudding, then covered that with a nilla wafer + honey graham cracker crumble (plus melted better) that I made in a food processor and some (optionaly) whipped cream.
+I wasn't the only one who found this to taste great, thankfully!